cloudberrydb/gpbackup/README.md

 `make build_linux` and `make build_mac` are for cross compiling between macOS and Linux

+`make install_helper` will scp the gpbackup_helper binary (used with -single-data-file flag) to all hosts

 ## Running the utilities

 The basic command for gpbackup is